-A proposal for "a training course on buoy and fixed-platform data management" was developed in close cooperation with the Ocean Data and Information Network for Africa (ODINAFRICA).
-The primary goal for the workshop will be to provide training to buoy operators and researchers in African nations on application and management of the data from in situ oceanographic and marine meteorological observations.
-The training course is planned in June 2007, at the IODE Project Office, Oostende, Belgium.
+A "training course on buoy and fixed-platform data management" was organized in June 2007, at the IODE Project Office, Oostende, Belgium, in close cooperation with the Ocean Data and Information Network for Africa (ODINAFRICA).
+Training materials have been developed to that end.
+The primary goal for the workshop was to provide training to buoy operators and researchers in African nations on application and management of the data from in situ oceanographic and marine meteorological observations.